Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 }
 ```

-They've used a custom canary to try prevent buffer overflow, it's 4 bytes and checks if it's value is the same as at the start of the program.
+They've used a custom canary to try prevent buffer overflow, it's 4 bytes and checks if its value is the same as at the start of the program.

 ```
 [~/Desktop]